 - Round Tomatoes: Volume is steady crossing through McAllen and Otay.
 Quality is excellent. - Roma Tomatoes: Production is strong this week out of Jalisco, San Luis Potosi and Baja.
-Quality remains good. - Snacking Tomatoes: - o Grape Tomatoes: Good supply and weak demand have put downward pressure on price.
+Quality remains good.
+Demand and pricing were higher this week. - Snacking Tomatoes: - o Grape Tomatoes: Good supply and weak demand have put downward pressure on price.
 Quality is good. - o Cherry Tomatoes: Most of the volume seems to be crossing from the Baja; quality is very good.
-Demand is flat. - o Medley Mixed Tomatoes: Lighter volume this week available through McAllen and Otay.
+Demand is flat. - Medley Mixed Tomatoes: Good supply crossing through McAllen and Otay.
 Quality is mostly good. - o Tomato on the Vine: Stable volume available this week.